Leostarearn/leostarearn-hub/src/smart-living/digital-detox-guide.md

 Even 24 hours offline can trigger **real neurological, hormonal, and emotional shifts** — and your body notices.

-## 💬 Real Stories: What People Say After Their First Detox
+<h2 id="real-stories-detox">💬 Real Stories: What People Say After Their First Detox</h2>

 This isn’t just theory — people around the world are taking 24-hour breaks from their phones, and the responses are surprisingly consistent.